Skip to content

 ActionSerializerResolver

-Resolves get_serializer_class() from the active action's action_specs entry:
+Resolves get_serializer_class() from the active action's action_specs entry (following the same "partial_update""update" fallback chain as dispatch):

 return spec.output_serializer